Basic: Alaska

 Village Life

 Rural Alaska has witnessed drastic lifestyle changes in the short time since it became a state in 1959.
 These changes include an ever-increasing dependence on fossil fuels, particularly gasoline and diesel fuel.
 Fossil-fuel use impacts virtually every aspect of Alaska's ecosystems even as it helps alleviate some of the demands of living in such a harsh environment.
 Today, nearly all Alaskan residents rely on fossil fuels in their daily activities.
-The use of snowmobiles and motorized boats has helped ease the intense and rigorous lifestyle of rural residents-they have allowed for a more comfortable way to hunt, fish, and gather traditional foods.
+The use of snowmobiles and motorized boats has helped ease the intense and rigorous lifestyle of rural residents as they have allowed for a more accessible and comfortable way to hunt, fish, and gather traditional foods.

 For more information please contact: